dracolim/IS442-Quantum/README.md

 #### (EXTRA) Adjust Table Column Size
 <ins>Steps to Adjust Table Column Size<ins><br>
 1. At <code>Admin_Individual_form.html</code>, click and drag the lines in between the columns (applicable for table header and row 1 only)
-2. Once it is dragged, the table column will change its size accordingly
+2. Once it is dragged, the table column will change its size accordingly <br>
 <img width="500" alt="Screenshot 2023-03-27 at 6 10 38 PM" src="https://user-images.githubusercontent.com/85498185/227912594-1b4ba8eb-5f42-48a9-9a23-4422c46dadca.png">

 ## Approver